• Latest

 READ ALSO

 EACOP a 1,443-kilometre heated pipeline running from western Uganda to Tanzania’s coast, promises economic growth and jobs.
 But for communities along its path, the reality is often harsher than the promises.
-In Uganda’s Albertine region, women are the backbone of households they farm small plots to feed families, fetch water from rivers and wetlands, and care for children and when was land is acquired for the pipeline, compensation often went to male landowners, leaving women without resources and control over livelihoods they have depended on for decades.
+In Uganda’s Albertine region, women are the backbone of households they farm small plots to feed families, fetch water from rivers and wetlands, and care for children, when their land was acquired for the pipeline, compensation only went to male landowners, leaving them without resources and control over livelihoods they have depended on for decades.
 Some women were even told not to plant long-term crops while waiting for payment, resulting in food insecurity and lost income.
 Rising prices for food and rent have made life even more difficult in oil host communities.

 Beyond livelihoods, the environmental impact of EACOP is profound.
 Wetlands, rivers, ecosystems and farmlands are disrupted increasing the risk of floods, droughts, and water pollution.
 These environmental changes exacerbate the climate crisis and violate the human rights of communities that rely on these resources for survival.
 Women, who carry the heaviest responsibility for household food and water security are most affected.